-Many don’t realize that THC is not a single compound, it is a family of cannabinoid analogues, and they have different effects when consumed.
-In this article, we take a more in-depth look at one such analogue – Delta-8-THC.
+Many don’t realize that THC is not a single compound, it is a family of cannabinoid analogs, and they have different effects when consumed.
+In this article, we take a more in-depth look at one such analog – Delta-8-THC.

 What Is Delta-8-THC?
 And Why Is It Getting Popular?

-When most people mention THC, they are usually referring to delta-9-THC, which is the primary psychoactive cannabinoid in marijuana.
+When most people mention THC, they refer to delta-9-THC, the primary psychoactive cannabinoid in marijuana.

-However, it is not the only compound in the THC family in cannabis – four main compounds can be found in the plant: THCA, which is the precursor to the other types of THC, THCV, delta-9-THC, and delta-8-THC.
+However, it is not the only compound in the THC family in cannabis.
+There are four main compounds in the plant: THCA, which is the precursor to the other types of THC, THCV, delta-9-THC, and delta-8-THC.

 Delta-8 is a minor cannabinoid that occurs in minuscule amounts naturally in the cannabis and hemp plants.
 It is a stable cannabinoid that forms when delta-9-THC ages and is oxidized.

-Because delta-8 is an analogue of delta 9, the low concentration of delta-9 may explain why it occurs in such low volumes naturally.
-In hemp, delta-9-THC is legally limited to 0.3%, which means that delta-8 concentration is even lower.
+Because delta-8 is an analog of delta 9, the low concentration of delta-9 may explain why it occurs in such low volumes naturally.
+In hemp, delta-9-THC is legally limited to 0.3%, which means that delta-8 concentration is lower.

 Delta-8 THC is not very different from its precursor – delta-9.
 They have the same molecular formula; the only difference is in the structure.
 Both have a double bond, hence the delta prefix.
 However, the delta-8’s double bond occurs on the 8th carbon, while delta-9’s appears on the 9th carbon atom.